rapidsai/cloud-ml-examples/aws/sagemaker_studio/README.md

 1. Publish a container to the Amazon Elastic Container Registry (ECR)

-   - Unfortunately, SageMaker Studio notebooks do not provide docker support (e.g., you cannot "!docker push ..." to the ECR within a Studio notebook), however in order to use a custom container with an Estimator, you must first publish it to the ECR.
-In order to work around this, we recommend running the studio_container_setup.ipynb notebook within a notebook instance.
+   - Because SageMaker Studio runs from a Docker container, you cannot create and upload a Docker container from a SageMaker Studio instance.
+However, in order to use a custom container with an Estimator, you must first publish it to the ECR.
+In order to work around this, we recommend running the studio_hpo_container_setup.ipynb notebook within a notebook instance.
 To create a notebook instance:

    - Sign in to the Amazon SageMaker console at
    > https://console.aws.amazon.com/sagemaker/